AEB-labs/cruddl/docs/modelling.md

 expression for matching the roles, you can also spedify `valueTemplate` and use the capture groups, e.g.
 `"valueTemplate": "value-$1"`.

-If users have custom claim fields, you can also restrict access to objects where the field's value equals this claim value (or any of the claim values, if the claim is an array), with `"customClaim": "claimName"`.
+If you supply the claims of a user's token, you can also restrict access to objects where the field's value equals this claim value (or any of the claim values, if the claim is an array), with `"claim": "claimName"`.

 ## Indices